-Prerequisites: Students should have 14 Level 1 Mathematics credits, including a Merit in the internal standard Number 91026 and Merit in the external standard Chance and Data 91037 or at the discretion of the Head of Faculty.
+Prerequisites: Students should have completed any of the Year 11 Mathematics course, including Merits in both the End of Topic Chance test and the Data Test.
 Though not a formal prerequisite a competency in algebra is a definite advantage.
 Both Statistics and Calculus can be studied concurrently.